yokolet/new-note/algo/stacks_and_queues/2022-09-07-buildings-with-an-ocean-view.md

 ## How to Solve

-At a glance, it looks a sorting problem, however this is a monotonic stack problem.
+At a glance, it looks a sorting problem, however this can be solved by a monotonic stack.
-Create a monotonically decreasing stack from the given array to solve this.
 The values in the stack are indices.
+Create a monotonically decreasing stack from the given array since the ocean is on the right, back of the given array.
 Staring from index 0, repeat popping or pushing indices one by one to keep monotonically decreasing index stack.
-When all values in the given array is checked, the stack itself will be the answer.
+When all values in the given array is checked, the stack itself is the answer.

 ## Solution